ropensci-review-tools/pkgsimil/README.md

 downloaded, ollama can be started by calling `ollama serve`.
-The particular models used to extract the embeddings will be automatically downloaded by this package if needed, or you can do this manually by running the following two commands (in a system console, not in R):
+The particular models used to extract the embeddings will be automatically downloaded by this package if needed, or you can do this manually by running the following two commands (in a system console; not in R):

 ``` bash
 ollama pull jina/jina-embeddings-v2-base-en